Cryptographic approach to Quantum Metrology

-In this article we formalize \textit{Secured Quantum Metrology} by building on the work outlined in \cite{huang2019}.
-We incorporate core concepts frequently used in cryptographic protocols to the setting of metrology, in particular i) \emph{privacy}: the notion that an adversary cannot gain information, ii) \emph{soundness}: a measure of detecting any malicious activity, and iii) \emph{integrity}: the ability to retain the quantum state and functionality in the presence of malicious adversaries.
-We relate the above cryptographic notions to the effectiveness of the protocol from a quantum metrology perspective.
-This is accomplished by comparing the estimate results to the ideal scenario sans adversary.
+In this article we formalize \textit{cryptographically secure quantum metrology}.
+We incorporate core concepts frequently used in quantum cryptography within this framework, including (i) \emph{privacy}: the notion that an adversary cannot gain information, (ii) \emph{soundness}: a measure of detecting any malicious activity, and (iii) \emph{integrity}: the ability to retain the quantum state and functionality in the presence of malicious adversaries.
+Specifically, we propose an estimation strategy when the added uncertainty is small, which can be certified incorporating an appropriate cryptographic protocol.
+From a quantum metrology perspective, we show that the integrity of the estimation strategy can be related to the notion of soundness.